Malik403/Mute_Checker/README.md

 ![](https://github.com/Malik403/Mute_Checker/blob/main/Mute_Checker%20-%20Made%20with%20Clipchamp.gif)

 (Installation:)
     Note: As of right now, you'll need Python 11.6 or below, Python 12 isn't supported.
+Also, the OBS module is ONLY for OBS, no need to pip install it!

+ * Open OBS Studio
+ * Tools
+ * Scripts
+ * Python Settings
+ * Browse
+ * Navigate to installation of Python (Probably in: C:\Users\[username]\AppData\Local\Programs\ and Select Folder
+ * Add the script to the Scripts section
-    *
+ * Reload OBS
+ * Script automatically loads when starting OBS!